cyclus/cycamore/DEPENDENCIES.rst

 the installation of open source software.
 The Cyclus project uses Conda to distribute pre-built Cyclus and Cycamore binaries.

-The **Debian package manager** simplifies the installation of open source software.
-It contains all of the files required to use a specific software, as well as variety of information about it: maintainer, description, version, dependencies (other software or libraries required to use it).
+The **Debian package manager** simplifies the installation of open-source software.
+It contains all of the files required to use specific software, as well as variety of relevant information: maintainer, description, version, dependencies (other software or libraries required to use it).
 The Cyclus team provides pre-built Cyclus and Cycamore Debian packages to simplify installation for the user.
 These packages are available for LTS Ubuntu version